SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         )
     NEAR/15
         ("food"
-        OR "agricultur*" OR "domestic*" OR "farming" OR "farm$" OR "farmer$" OR "cultiva*" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
+        OR "agricultur*" OR "domestic*" OR "farming" OR "farm$" OR "farmer$" OR "cultiva*" OR "permaculture" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture"
+        OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
         OR "landrace$" OR "wild relative$"
         OR
           (
-            ("local*" OR "traditional" OR "wild" OR "autochthonous") NEAR/3 ("breed$" OR "variet*" OR "cultivar$")
+            ("local*" OR "traditional" OR "heirloom" OR "wild" OR "indigenous" OR "autochthonous") NEAR/3 ("breed$" OR "variet*" OR "cultivar$")
           )
         )